Shanghai fines Didi, Meituan for using unlicensed vehicles

 The fines are the latest in a crackdown on illegal practices in China's fast-growing ride-hailing industry.

-It said the authorities had also fined Meituan 30,000 yuan, following a 1.47 million yuan penalty last month.
+It said the authorities had also fined Meituan Dianping30,000 yuan, following a 1.47 million yuan penalty last month.

 Local government data showed around 80% of unlicensed vehicles spotted by the latest assessment were hired by Didi and more than 15% were hired by Meituan Dianping in the past three days, the commission said.